minugrammer0725/ecommerce/README.md

     Footer (copyright, contact info)

     'Login', 'Signup', 'Logout' according to user status.

+  Signup page:
+    New user created using unique username, unique email, and password.

+  Login page:
+    User must provide username and password to log in.
+    Upon successful login, redirect to home page.
+    If user has active session, log in user automatically.

   Product page:
     Detailed info of products(pics, price, etc).
     'Add to Cart' button with quantity specified.